KonoSuba

 often referred to simply as KonoSuba, is a Japanese light novel series written by Natsume Akatsuki and illustrated by Kurone Mishima.
 The series follows Kazuma Satou, a boy who is sent to a fantasy world with MMORPG elements following his death, where he forms a dysfunctional adventuring party with a goddess, an archmage, and a crusader.

-Originally serialized as a web novel on Shōsetsuka ni Narō between December 2012 and October 2013, KonoSuba was published as a printed light novel series by Kadokawa Shoten under the company's Kadokawa Sneaker Bunko imprint from October 2013 to May 2020.
+Akatsuki wrote the series with the intention of setting a contrast with typical fantasy tropes.
+The series was serialized as a web novel on Shōsetsuka ni Narō between December 2012 and October 2013, KonoSuba was published as a printed light novel series by Kadokawa Shoten under the company's Kadokawa Sneaker Bunko imprint from October 2013 to May 2020.
 The light novel series features a divergent plot.

-A manga adaptation, illustrated by Masahito Watari and Joseph Yokobori, began serialization in Fujimi Shobo's Monthly Dragon Age magazine in October 2014.
-A radio drama CD was released by HobiRecords in March 2015, and an anime television series adaptation produced by Studio Deen aired in Japan between January and March 2016.
+A manga adaptation, illustrated by Masahito Watari, began serialization in Fujimi Shobo's Monthly Dragon Age magazine in October 2014.
+An audio drama CD was released by HobiRecords in March 2015, and an anime television series adaptation produced by Studio Deen aired in Japan between January and March 2016.
 A second season of the anime aired between January and March 2017.
 A spin-off light novel series, KonoSuba: An Explosion on This Wonderful World!, was published from July 2014 to June 2015.
 Both the light novels and the manga are licensed in North America by Yen Press.
 An anime film adaptation produced by J.C.Staff, titled KonoSuba: God's Blessing on This Wonderful World!
 Legend of Crimson, premiered on August 30, 2019.
 An anime television series adaptation of An Explosion on This Wonderful World!, produced by Drive, aired from April to June 2023.
 A third season, also by Drive, aired from April to June 2024.
-A sequel has been announced.
+A fourth season, produced by ENGI, is set to premiere in 2027.

+By November 2021, the series had 10 million copies in circulation.
+The series received positive reception from critics and fans, with both the light novels and the anime adaptation receiving multiple awards.
+Critics praised the anime for its humor and voice acting, but its animation quality and the fittingness to a comedy series have received mixed reception.
+The series' characters have also proven to be popular, with Megumin ranking highly in multiple polls and awards.